microsoft/DirectX-Specs/d3d/ConservativeRasterization.md

         validate that only the center pixel receives the Inner Input Coverage flag.
 The vertex coordinates should be \<-1-d, -1\>,\<1+d, -1\>,\<0, 1+2d\> in NDC, with a Viewport top-left of
         \<0,0\> and \<3,3\> width and height.
 The value 'd' is chosen such that the top-left and top-right corners of the middle pixel won't stick outside of the triangle nor will it stick into the uncertainty region.
-A suitable such value of 'd' is 3/512 in DC, which is multiplied by 2/3 for conversion to NDC.

 ![consras7](images/conservativerasterization/consras7.png)